lekobarros/cataburaco-nuxt/README.md

 This application was made for a college project to build a sample Progressive Web App with the most currency front-end technologies.

-The Application "Cata Buraco" consists of the user reporting the street holes find around on localization for the local government can easily locate for the local government can locate the street holes and adjust them for the population.
+The Application "Cata Buraco" consists of the user reporting the street holes find around on localization for the local government can easily locate the street holes and adjust them for the population.

 ## Build Setup